MungaiVic/yolo/explanation.md

 - I used Statefulsets for the database as it is a stateful application.
 This means that the data is persistent.
 - I used a deployment for the backend as it is a stateless application.
 This means that the data is not persistent in this case.
+- The backend service type was changed to LoadBalancer to make it accessible from outside the cluster.